 The iPhone 14 runs on the A15 Bionic chip.
 The iPhone 15 is powered by the A16 Bionic chip, the same processor Apple used in the iPhone 14 Pro.
 That context matters: the A16 was a flagship chip when it launched, and it was promoted to the standard iPhone lineup a year later.

-The A16 is approximately 9-10% faster in single-core tasks and around 16% faster in multi-core workloads than the A15.
-It also has an additional GPU core, which benefits gaming and video editing.
+In benchmark testing, the A16 scores approximately 2,500 in single-core and 6,200 in multi-core on Geekbench 6, compared to around 2,300 and 5,600 for the A15.
+That is roughly a 9% single-core and 10% multi-core improvement.
+The A16 also gains a fifth GPU core, which benefits graphics-intensive games and video editing workloads.
 For typical daily use (messaging, browsing, streaming, social media), the real-world difference is subtle.
 Both chips handle every current app and game without hesitation.

 The bigger advantage of the A16 is efficiency: it runs cooler under load and uses roughly 20% less power than the A15, which contributes to the iPhone 15's slightly longer battery life.